byllynho/SellBackMart/docs/definitions.md

 - Project: SellBackMart

-## xxx (Second-level headings optionally may be used to organize definitions)

 - User: a UofM student.
 Name and UofM email will be required to create a user account.
 A User can simultaneously be a Buyer and a Seller.

 - Item/product catagories: initially it will have 3 catagories: Textbooks, School supplies and Electronics.
 More catagories could be added later.